grafana/grafana/docs/sources/features/datasources/azuremonitor.md

 ## Choose a Service

 In the query editor for a panel, after choosing your Azure Monitor datasource, the first option is to choose a service.
-There are three options here:
+There are four options here:

 - `Azure Monitor`
 - `Application Insights`